 The power of PR

-The unveiling of new signings at football clubs are almost as competitive as the game itself these days, and the confirmation that Alexis Sanchez had headed north to Manchester United was no different.
+The power of PRThe unveiling of new signings at football clubs are almost as competitive as the game itself these days, and the confirmation that Alexis Sanchez had headed north to Manchester United was no different.
 Jose’s latest addition was announced with a video of the star playing ‘Glory, Glory Man United’ on a piano while wearing his new jersey sporting the famous number seven and his first name – not the usual surname – on the back.

 Fans instantly took to the web trying to catch a glimpse of the video, but only 24 hours later there was a new footballing star crashing the internet.